El Paso imposes curfew as virus cases overwhelm hospitals

 “The alternate care site and auxiliary medical units will reduce the strain on hospitals in El Paso as we contain the spread of COVID-19 in the region,” Abbott said.

-El Paso County health officials reported 772 new coronavirus cases Sunday, a day after a record 1,216 new cases were reported, making up more than 20% of the 3,793 new cases reported statewide.
-That brought the total cases since the pandemic first hit Texas to 862,375.
+As of Sunday, Texas has reported a total of 862,375 virus cases statewide since the pandemic began.
 An estimated 91,885 active cases was the most since Aug.
 30, and the 5,206 COVID-19 hospitalizations reported statewide Sunday was the most since Aug.
 22.